david-macmahon/DataPipelineLocks.jl/README.md

 `DataPipelineLock` instance may be obtained by passing it to the `isterminated` function.

+The `produce`, `propagate`, and `consume` functions normally return `true`, but upon catching a `DataPipelineTerminatedException`, they will return `false`.
+Tasks that use these functions should perform any cleanup required and exit when `false` is returned.

+Furthermore, `propagate` will also call `terminate!` on the downstream `DataPipelineLock` object to propagate the termination status down the pipeline.
+Propagation tasks that do not use `propagate` should likewise propagate any termination status to its downstream `DataPipelineLock` object.
+This convention allows for the data pipeline to be terminated by calling `terminate!` on the first `DataPipelineLock` instance of the data pipeline and then calling `wait` on the last task of the data pipeline.

 # Examples

 Here is a simplified data pipeline that demonstrates the usage of